 In-App Feedback Tools

 It allows app owners as well as UI/UX designers to understand their users better by proactively communicating with them.
-The tool features a smart engagement system that identifies the best time to engage with users based on their behaviour, location, connection and more.
-Features include prompt ratings, user survey and in-app messages.
+The tool features a smart engagement system that identifies the best time to engage with users based on their behavior, location, connection, and more.
+Features include prompt ratings, user surveys, and in-app messages.